elegant-scipy/elegant-scipy/markdown/ch4.markdown

 # Frequency and the fast Fourier transform

+> "If you want to find the secrets of the universe, think in terms of energy,
+> frequency and vibration."
+>
+> -- Nikola Tesla

 *This chapter was written in collaboration with SW's father, PW van der Walt.*

 This chapter will depart slightly from the format of the rest of the